p4gefau1t/trojan-go/docs/content/en/advance/customize-protocol-stack.md

 And so on.

+{{% panel status="warning" title="Caution" %}}
-**Do not try to use this feature if you don't know anything about networking.
-Incorrect configuration may cause Trojan-Go to not work properly, or cause performance and security issues. **
+Do not try to use this feature if you don't know anything about networking.
+Incorrect configuration may cause Trojan-Go to not work properly, or cause performance and security issues.
+{{% /panel %}}

 Trojan-Go abstracts all protocols into tunnels, each of which may provide a client, which is responsible for sending, a server, which is responsible for receiving, or both.
 The custom protocol stack is how the custom tunnels are stacked.

+{{% panel status="notice" title="Prerequisite" %}}
-**Before proceeding with the configuration, please read the "Basic Introduction" section of the Developer's Guide to ensure that you understand how Trojan-Go works**
+Before proceeding with the configuration, please read the "Basic Introduction" section of the Developer's Guide to ensure that you understand how Trojan-Go works.
+{{% /panel %}}

 Here are the tunnels supported by Trojan-Go and their properties: